 On this father’s day 2011, I share a story from the toy store.
 A story that affected me greatly, long after it happened.
 It involves the love of a father for a son, and every time I think of that day, I am reminded that gifts do not always come wrapped in pretty paper with spiral ribbon.
 They sometimes come in the shape of stories.
 This gift of a story is one that I will treasure as long as I live.

 A WHALE FOR STEVEN

 by Betsy Devany

 Closing time has come and gone at Olde Mistick Village, the sidewalks are filled with more ducks than people shopping.
-The neighboring stores are dark, their doors are locked, and their employees on their way home.
+Neighboring stores are dark, their doors locked, and their employees on their way home.
 It is time for me to call it a night.

 “Do you break up fights every day?”An older man walks in my direction, followed by a younger man.
 With the same chiseled chins, the two are clearly father and son.